 Information on directors Name: Murray Boyte Title: Independent, Non-Executive Chairman Experience and expertise: Mr Boyte has over 35 years' experience in merchant banking and finance, undertaking company reconstructions, mergers and acquisitions in Australia, New Zealand, North America and Hong Kong.
 In addition, he has held executive positions and Directorships in the transport, horticultural, financial services, investment, health services and property industries.
-Other current directorships: Abano Healthcare Group Limited (NZX); Eureka Group Holdings Limited (ASX: EGH); Hillgrove Resources Limited (ASX: HGO) Former directorships (last 3 years): Unity Pacific Group (ASX: UPG) Special responsibilities: Member of Audit and Risk Committee; Member of Remuneration and Nominations Committee Interests in shares: 156,237 ordinary shares Interests in options: Nil (()) Name: John (Peter) Ludemann Title: Chief Executive Officer ('CEO') and Managing Director Qualifications: Degrees in Law and Commerce (Marketing) from University of New South Wales ('UNSW') Experience and expertise: Mr Ludemann joined the Group as a director in 2012 and become full time CEO of Experience and expertise.
-NTAW in July 2013.
+Other current directorships: Abano Healthcare Group Limited (NZX); Eureka Group Holdings Limited (ASX: EGH); Hillgrove Resources Limited (ASX: HGO) Former directorships (last 3 years): Special responsibilities: Unity Pacific Group (ASX: UPG) Member of Audit and Risk Committee; Member of Remuneration and Nominations Committee Interests in shares: Interests in options: 156,237 ordinary shares Nil Name: Title: Qualifications: John (Peter) Ludemann Chief Executive Officer ('CEO') and Managing Director Degrees in Law and Commerce (Marketing) from University of New South Wales ('UNSW') Experience and expertise: Mr Ludemann joined the Group as a director in 2012 and become full time CEO of NTAW in July 2013.
 He has worked as a commercial lawyer, a director of numerous private companies, the Managing Director of a Life Science Investment firm and as a Private Equity Investment Manager at AMP Capital.
-He has been the driving force behind the evolution of NTAW from a closely held family trust carrying on a niche ad 4WD tyre wholesale business to a more widely held entity operating in the car, SUV $(\zeta(U))$ and 4WD tyre segments.
+He has been the driving force behind the evolution of NTAW from a closely held family trust carrying on a niche 4WD tyre wholesale business to a more widely held entity operating in the car, SUV and 4WD tyre segments.
 He has managed the acquisition and integration of Dynamic, MPC, National Tyre Wholesalers, Statewide and Top Draw.
 Mr Ludemann has been responsible for the execution of a succession plan for NTAW founders that has included the distribution of retained earnings, the creation of a public company corporate structure, the IPO and listing of NTAW as well as generational change within the Group.
-Other current directorships: Nil Former directorships (last 3 years): Nil Special responsibilities: Nil Interests in shares: 2,759,928 ordinary shares Nil Interests in options: NII Name: Terence (Terry) Smith Title: Executive Director Experience and expertise: Mr Smith has over 40 years' experience in tyre importing, wholesaling and retailing.
-Terry's career is one of successful entrepreneurship, as he and wife Susanne, were responsible for taking Exclusive Tyre Distributors ('ETD') from a start-up business to ~ one of the largest independent national tyre wholesalers in Australia.
-Other current directorships: Nil Former directorships (last 3 years): Nil Special responsibilities: Member of Remuneration and Nominations Committee Interests in shares: 27,255,297 ordinary shares Interests in options: Nil
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Nil Nil 2,759,928 ordinary shares Nil Name: Title: Experience and expertise: Terence (Terry) Smith Executive Director Mr Smith has over 40 years' experience in tyre importing, wholesaling and retailing.
+Terry's career is one of successful entrepreneurship, as he and wife Susanne, were responsible for taking Exclusive Tyre Distributors ('ETD') from a start-up business to one of the largest independent national tyre wholesalers in Australia.
+Other current directorships: Former directorships (last 3 years): Special responsibilities: Interests in shares: Interests in options: Nil Nil Member of Remuneration and Nominations Committee 27,255,297 ordinary shares Nil